matijasevicstipe2/bookstorecsv/README.md

 The project uses Minitest for unit and integration testing.

 To run the tests:
-1. Ensure that you are located within the 'lib' directory inside your project using the terminal.
+1. Ensure that you are located within root directory within your project using the terminal.
 2. Run `ruby test/<test_file_name>.rb` to execute a specific test file.

 ## File Descriptions